 - Quiz Engine and algorithm determines the difficulty level of the question by using the actual playing data of the users in real time

 - You can add your logo, change colors and add a background image.
-(Feel free to ask QuizWorks for a quote if you need a branded quiz)

 - You can publish the test on your own site through an iFrame